Welcome to the History and Social Studies Department

 B.A.S.
 History and Journalism, University of Connecticut; M.A.T.
 Tufts University

 Mr. Blake has taught full time at SHS since 2008.
-He currently teaches World History, Current Events, and AP US History.
-Mr. Blake is the coach of the Ultimate Frisbee Team and the Trivia Team.
-Outside of school he loves to play sports, in particular basketball, football, Frisbee, and sailing.
-He is also an avid reader, writer and traveler.
-He writes for local and community newspapers and has visited five countries and twenty-eight states since he started teaching at SHS.
+He currently teaches World History, and AP World History.
+Mr. Blake is a coach of the Ultimate Frisbee Team and the Trivia Team, and an advisor of the Outdoors Club.
+He loves sports and outdoor activities, in particular basketball, football, Frisbee, hiking, sailing, cycling, and running.
+He is an avid reader and writer an an aspiring carpenter and handyman.
+Mr. Blake is an enthusiastic traveler, and recently took two years’ sabbatical to teach in Shanghai, China.
+He has visited more than 30 countries and thirty-five states since he began teaching at SHS, with plans for more travels in the near future.

-B.A. in History and Secondary Education, Lesley University
+B.A. in History and Secondary Education, Lesley University; M.Ed. in Social Studies Education, American International College

 Ms. Carpenter has taught at SHS since 2008.
-She teaches U.S. History I and is the advisor of the Green Club and the Garden Club.
-Ms. Carpenter is also the Recycling Coordinator at SHS and is part of the 9th grade cluster program.
-She is an avid traveler and studied abroad at Lorenzo di Medici in Florence, Italy, where she studied world history and politics.
-When not teaching, advising or traveling, Ms. Carpenter spends time outdoors and enjoys camping, yoga, visiting museums, food (cooking and eating), and playing and coaching volleyball.
-She is currently the JV Girl's Volleyball coach at Winchester High School.
+She teaches U.S. History and Environmental History.
+She is currently pursuing her M.Ed in Reading Specialist at American International College.
+She is the advisor of the Community Service Club and is one of the advisors of the Outdoors Club.
+She is an avid traveler and has recently lived and taught in China on a sabbatical from SHS.
+When not teaching, advising or traveling, Ms. Carpenter spends time outdoors and enjoys camping, visiting museums, and food (cooking and eating).

 BA- Roger Williams University; MA of Liberal Arts in American Studies UMASS; Boston M.A.T.
 Tufts University

-Mr. DiPietro became official at SHS in 2013, but has been in the district working with students fromKk-12 since 2010.
-He teaches 9th grade U.S. History I and is part of the 9th grade cluster program at Somerville High School.
-Growing up in Lexington Massachusetts Mr. DiPietro was surrounded by history and was always fascinated with the study of it.
+Mr. DiPietro has been at SHS since 2012, when he started as a student teacher.
+He teaches 9th grade U.S. History I and American Identities, an introductory UMass Boston American Studies course.
+He plays a leadership role in the Ninth Grade Experience program, and serves as one of the building’s Union Representatives.
+Growing up in Lexington, Massachusetts, Mr. DiPietro was surrounded by history and was always fascinated with the study of it.
 He is particularly interested in reading, teaching, and writing about American popular culture.
-In class he likes to use as much popular and visual culture with his students as possible.
+In class he is a believer in project based learning and often has students working together or a variety of creative based projects.
 When he is not teaching he enjoys reading, running, cooking, eating, and the beach.
-He also is a lifelong reader of comic books (mostly the DCU), fantasy, and other nerdy fanboy things.

 B.A. in History, Tufts University; M.A.T., Tufts University

-Ms. Eustis came to SHS in 2013 and currently teaches US History II and Facing History and Ourselves.
+Ms. Eustis came to SHS in 2013.
+She currently teaches US History II, AP US HIstory, and an exciting new elective on Women’s and Gender Studies.
+Ms. Eustis currently advises the Student Government and the GSA.
 As an undergraduate at Tufts she studied mostly European and African history and is particularly interested in the varied legacies of European colonialism.
-She spent a a semester at Crafts School practicing wheel thrown pottery and dreams to one day have her own studio.
+She spent a semester at Crafts School practicing wheel thrown pottery and dreams to one day have her own studio.
 Ms. Eustis was born and raised in Cincinnati, Ohio and is still a Reds, Bengals, and Xavier basketball fan.

 B.A. in Politics, Brandeis University; M.A. in Teaching, Brandeis University

 Ms. Massillon came to Somerville High School in 2012.
-She has both a bachelor's and Master's degree from Brandeis University, where she was a Gates Millennium Scholar.
-She is teaching US History II and AP World History.
+Ms. Massillon is a Gates Millennium Scholar.
+She has both a bachelor's and Master's degree from Brandeis University, and is currently pursuing her PhD at UMass Boston.
+She teaches World History, AP World History, and she teaches in the PATH program.
+She is a firm believer in project-based learning and believes in incorporating student voice in her class.
+She is also the advisor for the Debate Team, the Women’s Empowerment Club, and the National Honor Society.
+She is a member of the school’s Cultural Proficiency Committee.
+She recently won the prestigious Lawrence W. O’Toole Teacher Leadership award from the Nellie Mae Foundation, and is conducting a Youth Action Research Project looking at access to AP and Honors courses for students of color.
 Ms. Massillon enjoys musical theater and traveling.
 She has been to France, Morocco, Spain, Italy and many Caribbean countries.
 She spent time in Haiti after the earthquake teaching English in one of the refugee camps.

 B.A.,Boston College; M.A. in Education, Boston College